organix/mycelia/actor_abi.md

 The kernel procedure `reserve` is allowed to change r0-r3, but must preserve r4-r9, and returns the block address in r0.
 Next, r1 is loaded from the actor block offset 0x1c (the answer).
-The answer in r1 is stored in the event block at offset 0x04.
+The answer in r1 is stored in the reply-event block at offset 0x04.
 Now, r1 is reloaded with the customer from the request-event block offset 0x04.
-The customer is r1 is stored as the target of the reply-message event.
+The customer in r1 is stored as the target of the reply-message event.
 The reply-message event is added to the event queue by calling the `enqueue` kernel procedure (which may change r0-r3).